-- In connection with the closing of the IPO, the subordinated note issued by our predecessor to Diamondback effective September 19, 2013 was converted to equity; therefore, we no longer have the note payable and related interest expense. - On July 8, 2014, we entered into a secured revolving credit agreement with Wells Fargo Bank, National Association, or Wells Fargo, as the administrative agent, sole book runner and lead arranger.
-The credit agreement provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on our oil and natural gas reserves and other factors (the "borrowing base").
+- In connection with the closing of the IPO, the subordinated note issued by our predecessor to Diamondback effective September 19, 2013 was converted to equity; therefore, we no longer have the note payable and related interest expense. - On July 8, 2014, we entered into a secured revolving credit agreement with Wells Fargo, as the administrative agent, sole book runner and lead arranger.
+The credit agreement, as amended, provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on our oil and natural gas reserves and other factors.
 The borrowing base is scheduled to be redetermined semi-annually with effective dates of April 1st and October 1st.
 In addition, we may request up to three additional redeterminations of the borrowing base during any 12-month period.
-As of December 31, 2014, the borrowing base was set at \$110.0 million and we had no outstanding borrowings.
-In connection with our Spring 2015 redetermination, the agent lender under the credit agreement has recommended that our borrowing base be increased to \$175.0 million.
-This increase is subject to the approval of our other lenders.
+As of September 30, 2015, the borrowing base was set at \$175.0 million and we had \$29.0 million outstanding borrowings.